takelley1/linux-notes/find.md

   - `{}` = A "variable" that acts as a placeholder for the current result.
   - `\;` = Required terminator for `exec` commands.
 <br><br>
-- `find ./ -type f | wc –l` = Print number of files beneath current path.
+- `find ./ -type f | wc -l` = Print number of files beneath current path.
   - `-type f` = Search for files only, not directories.
-  - `wc –l`   = Count the number of lines in the ouput.
+  - `wc -l`   = Count the number of lines in the ouput.
 <br><br>
 - `find -03 -L . -type f -name "*.jpg"` =
   - `-03`     = Optimize file search order based on likelihood of finding a match.